 Firstly, when using an account-based model, completely ignore contact owners.
 We recommend to remove that field from your layouts and add a formula field on the contact for the account owner.

-Additionally, we recommend that sales reps should not own more than 100 accounts at any given time.
+Additionally, we recommend that account based sales reps should not own more than 100 accounts at any given time.
 We’ve found that more than 100 accounts are unmanageable for any one rep to manage efficiently.
 Typically these 100 accounts are strategic accounts that need the touch of a skilled sales rep. All other accounts should be owned by marketing or the prospecting team and passed off once a meeting has been set.

 Hope these recommendations help you manage and succeed building out your account-based sales powerhouse.

-CEO & Co-founder, SalesHive
+CEO & Founder, SalesHive